How to securely backup your Jenkins Configuration

 and configured it to trigger/run daily.

-Added the code, to be executed in a shell
+Added the following code, to be executed in a shell.

 When done, run a build and see if it will backup successfully.

-My build has been running successfully, since with minor failures due to Docker DNS related issues, which I will be documented soon - by soon I mean probably never!!!!.
+My build has been running successfully, since with minor failures due to Docker DNS related issues, which can fixed by adding DNS servers to the